blynkkk/blynkkk.github.io/readme.md

 ```cpp
 char auth[] = "f45626c103a94983b469637978b0c78a";
 ```

-Never post your Auth Token in public, unless you want other people to be able to connect to your project.

 Upload sketch to the board and open Serial Terminal.
 Wait until you see something like this: